lisp-mirror/fulci/README.txt

 [license] https://www.imdb.com/interfaces/

-4.3 Import data from wikipedia ──────────────────────────────
+4.3 Import data from Wikipedia ──────────────────────────────

-  Fulci can fetch movie data and movie image from wikipedia when a title is added or updated.
+  Fulci can fetch movie data and movie image from Wikipedia when a title is added or updated.

-  Please note that even if the movie textual data (director, runtime) are usually released under a perimissive license often the image data are not, it is the user responsability to comply with their local copyright law when this data are used.
+  Please note that even if the movie textual data (director, run-time) are usually released under a permissive license often the image data are not, it is the user responsibility to comply with their local copyright law when this data are used.

   In any case please do *not* distribute this program together with a